bokysan/socketace/README.md

 #### Server setup

-The easiest way to setup a server is with a YAML file.
+The easiest way to set up a server is with a YAML file.
 The `examples` directory contains a configuration which provides different server setups.

 #### Client setup